Bivariate change point detection: joint detection of changes in expectation and variance: Discussion

 \section{Discussion}

 We proposed a method for change point detection in univariate sequences.
-Data is modeled as independent RVs that are piecewise identically distributed.
-To jointly detect changes in expectation and variance we developed a bivariate moving sum approach: a comparison of empirical means in adjacent windows is sensitive to changes in expectation, and a comparison of empirical variances is suitable for the detection of changes in variance.
-Methodologically, first an asymptotic test was constructed to test the null hypothesis that no change occurred.
-Second, an algorithm for change point detection was presented, that can be applied if the null hypothesis is rejected.
+Data are modeled as independent RVs with piecewise constant $\mu$ and $\sigma^2$, apart from which the distribution is allowed to vary periodically.
+In order to jointly detect changes in $\mu$ and $\sigma^2$, we developed a bivariate MOSUM approach: a comparison of means in adjacent windows is sensitive to changes in $\mu$, and a comparison of empirical variances addresses $\sigma^2$.
+Methodologically, first an asymptotic test was constructed to test the null hypothesis that no change occurred, $\mathcal H_0: C=\emptyset$.
+Second, an algorithm for change point detection was presented that can be run if $\mathcal H_0$ is rejected.

-The method is grounded on the asymptotic behavior of the moving sum process.
-Under the null hypothesis it was shown to approach a zero mean Gaussian process from which the rejection boundary of the test was derived in simulations.
+The method is grounded on the asymptotic behavior of the MOSUM.
+Under $\mathcal H_0$ it was shown to approach a zero mean Gaussian process from which the rejection boundary of the test was derived in simulations.
 Under the alternative it asymptotically describes a Gaussian process that systematically deviates from zero locally around a change point.
-The quantification of this deviation supported the sensitivity of the moving sum process to change points.
-The first component was shown to be sensitive to changes in expectation and robust against higher order changes.
-The second component was shown to be sensitive to changes in variance, but unfortunately it also reacts to changes in expectation.
-Importantly, it is the joint consideration of both components that supports adequate estimation.
-Inference on the strength of a change (effect size) as well as its type (expectation, variance, or both) is enabled with confidence.
+The quantification of this deviation supported the sensitivity of the MOSUM process to change points.
+The first component was shown to be sensitive to changes in $\mu$ and robust against higher order changes.
+The second component was shown to be sensitive to changes in $\sigma^2$, but unfortunately it also reacts to changes in $\mu$.
+Therefore, it is the joint consideration of both components that supports adequate estimation.
+Inference on the strength of a change (effect size) as well as its type ($\mu$, $\sigma^2$, or both) is enabled with confidence.